Myth #1: Avoiding Moisturizers

-Using a mattifying primer, matte foundation and powder combo consistently can contribute to skin dehydration overtime and make your skin even oiler.
+Using a mattifying primer, matte foundation and powder combo consistently can contribute to skin dehydration over time and make your skin even oilier.
 Mixing the finishes of your base products, like a dewy primer with a mattifying foundation lowers the risk of drying out the skin.
 See our full list of best primers for Oily Skin.

 Myth #3: Oily Skin types cannot use all-natural skin care or makeup products

 Lies!!
 Since the skin is the largest organ of the body, opting for natural, paraben-free makeup and body care is a good option for all skin types.